dlespiau/blog/content/posts/2019-06-06-jk-configuration-as-code/index.md

   {{% /tab %}}
 {{< /tabs >}}

-Building on this example, one can imagine encoding a lot more in the high level micro-service definition: Grafana dashboards, Prometheus alerts and scrape configuration, horizontal pod auto-scaler configuration, ...

 What's interesting to me is that such an approach shifts writing configuration file to be a familiar API problem: developers in charge of the platform get to choose what they want to present to their users, can encode